How to deal with homesickness when studying abroad?

 Everyone expects studying abroad to be an incredibly exciting experience.
-However one phenomenon that can hamper the entire experience is “homesickness.”
+However, one phenomenon that can hamper the entire experience is “homesickness.”
 Mostly fuelled by the cultural shock, homesickness can be a little daunting to deal with.
-Here are a few valuable tips, which will help you overcome homesickness with ease.
-Ten ways to avoid being homesick when studying abroad
+Here are a few valuable tips, which will help you overcome homesickness with ease during your study abroad journey.

 An assurance that your loved ones are just a call away is a great way to make you feel at home in a new setting.
 Use Skype WhatsApp, or FaceTime to keep in regular touch with your loved ones without causing a dent in your pocket.